pabuckland/mtp-userguide/examples/mtp-training-workflow.md

 Notes:
 - `--iteration_limit=100` is fine for demonstrating the workflow; increase it for a production-quality MTP.
 - `--al_mode=nbh` enables neighborhood-based active learning.
+- Check on the job's status with `squeue -u <user>`.
+Once it no longer appears in the list, it has finished (either completed or failed).

 ## 9. Confirm the Trained MTP Was Created